-The 802.3ad standard allows two or more standard Ethernet links to form a single Layer 2 link using the Link Aggregation Control Protocol (LACP).
-Link aggregation is a method of grouping physical link segments of the same media type and speed, and treating them as if they were part of a single, logical link segment.
-If a link in a LACP trunk group fails, traffic is reassigned dynamically to the remaining link/s of the LACP trunk group.
+The 802.3ad standard allows standard Ethernet links to form a single Layer 2 link using the Link Aggregation Control Protocol (LACP).
+Link aggregation is a method of grouping physical link segments of the same media type and speed in full duplex, and treating them as if they were part of a single, logical link segment.
+If a link in a LACP trunk group fails, traffic is reassigned dynamically to the remaining link/s of the dynamic trunk group.